caspersg/last-motion.nvim/README.md

 # last-motion.nvim
 Repeat the last motion or reverse the last motion in Neovim.

 Like . (dot) repeat, but for all kinds of movements.

-Motion keymaps are replaced with next/prev pairs of keymaps that remember a history of previous motions.
 So you can:
-- repeat a motion
+- repeat the last motion
-- repeat a motion in the reverse direction
+- reverse the last motion
-- view recent motions
+- view motion history
+- repeat motion from history
 - add a count prefix to a repeat

+Motion keymaps are replaced with next/prev pairs of keymaps that remember a history of previous motions.
+It remembers direction, so for example 'n' after '?' will continue search upwards through the document.

+Some uses:
+- ']b' (:bnext keymap), then use n and N to move backwards and forwards through buffers
+- '2}' then scroll by 2 paragraphs with 'n' and 'N', or scroll by 4 paragraphs with '2n'
+- ']s' continue the most recent search

+I've done my best to add every motion in neovim, including treesitter motions like "@attribute.inner". hjkl seem pretty pointless to include, but you can repeat '10j' with 'n', go back up by 10 lines with N.

 TODO add usage and a video